 A Guide to Investing in Australia

 Australia has one of the most robust economies in the world.
-Since the late 1980s, the government has helped transform its economy an export-driven, high tech juggernaut.
-The result has been higher gross domestic product (GDP) growth rates that have averaged 3.6% over compared to the OEDC average of just 2.5%, between 1992 and 2007.
+Since the late 1980s, the government has helped transform its economy into an export-driven, high tech juggernaut.
+The result has been higher gross domestic product (GDP) growth rates that have averaged 3.1% compared to the OEDC average of just 2.1%, between 1992 and 2019.

 The country has also proven resilient to the global economic downturn of 2008 and beyond.
 The country’s economy and employment levels grew during the worst of the crisis.
 Other measures like consumer confidence and business confidence also quickly rebounded to pre-crisis levels, which many have attributed to the country’s resilient economy.